Lucas6228/Minecraft-server-builder/readme.md

 Creates a PaperMC 1.21.1 minecraft server for you.
-Currently for Debian based distros and plain debian only
+Currently for Debian(and distros with APT package manager)